zaicodes/blingz-accessories/README.md

 - Balsamiq - to design the wireframes of the project.
 - Fontawesome.com - to get icons for the website
 - Favicon.io - to generate tab icons for the website
-- Freepik.com - to get the images from.
 - cloudconvert - to convert images from png or jpg to webp.

+### Databases and API

+The project has database and APIs used:

+- MongoDB

 ## Testing

-To view testing click [here]()
+To view testing click [here](https://github.com/zaicodes/blingz-accessories/blob/main/TESTING.md)

 ## Deployment & Local Development